Finn O'Mara: Non-League

 On 12 October 2018, O'Mara signed an 18-month contract with Isthmian League Premier Division side Folkestone Invicta, having previously had a spell on loan with the club during the previous season.

 In January 2021, he joined National League South side Welling United on a month-long loan deal due to the Isthmian League being suspended due to Covid.

 On 19 November 2021, he dropped down a division to join Isthmian League South East Division side Hastings United on a one-month loan deal, going straight into the squad for the clash with Sussex rivals Three Bridges.
 He signed for the club on a permanent basis in January 2022.

 In January 2023, he joined Herne Bay on loan having spent time at Cray Valley Paper Mills earlier in the season.

 In July 2023, O'Mara signed for newly promoted Isthmian League South East Division club Erith & Belvedere.
 In November 2023, he joined SCEFL Premier Division club Faversham Town.

 In May 2024, O'Mara joined fellow SCEFL Premier Division side Whitstable Town.
 In October 2024, he returned to Hastings United.
 He returned to Whitstable Town on dual-registration in February 2025.
 He won the 2024–25 FA Vase with Whistable Town.

+In May 2026, O'Mara followed manager Jamie Coyle from Whitstable Town to Isthmian League South East Division club Margate.